princelundgren/automator-collection/README.md

 Export the Scripts as Applications, and just launch them to Mount/Unmount the Hard drive.
 RENAME THE DRIVE NAME IN THE SCRIPT TO YOUR DRIVE.
 MINE IS CALLED "Hard Drive"

-## Repair Disk Permissions
-In El Capitan Repair Disk Permission in Disk Activity is gone!
-I run this every other month or after reinstall of Mac OS X or after an install of an application.
-Doing this sortens out a lot of bugs because of file permission errors.
-Open the script and export as application.

 ## CustomDownloads
 A Folder action service which automatically opens ".doc", ".docx", ".ppt", ".xls", ".dot", ".torrent"-files when downloaded from a browser to "Downloads folder".
 Copy the script to "/Users/Prince/Library/Workflows/Applications/Folder Actions/".